benwhalley/signalbox/signalbox/docs/index.rst

 Users are linked to a UserProfile which can contain additional fields like a telephone number, address etc. A Study can specify the subset of these fields which are required when a user signs up.
 ContactRecords are made when the administration interface is used to send a User a message.
 In some studies, its necessary to collect data from some Users (e.g. therapists) about other Users (e.g. clients); where this is the case a Membership can store an additional field indicating which User the data is about, as well as who it has been collected from

 StudySites represent different locations in a multi-site trial, can can be used to filter Memberships when viewing date.
-StudyPeriods represent ranges of days which the Membership has been randomised, and can again be used to filter Replies.

 Database schema